 Summary

-At Cardinal Spellman High School, he was selected to the National Honor Society for academics & selected as co-captain of cross-country & track teams.
-In 2011, he was inducted to Spellman's Robert McEwan Drama Hall of Fame for his participation in and support of theater & performing arts programs.
+Also active in the Drama Club, he was inducted in Spellman's Robert McEwan Drama Hall of Fame in 2011 for participation in and support of theater & performing arts programs.

-His athletic career included finishing 15 marathons (26.2 mi), 3 Half-IRONMAN triathlons & the IRONMAN triathlon world championship in Hawaii (swim 2.4mi, bike 112mi, run 26.2mi).
+His athletic career included finishing 15 marathons (26.2 mi), 3 Half-IRONMAN triathlons & the IRONMAN triathlon world championship in Hawaii (swim 2.4 miles, bike 112 miles, run 26.2 miles).

-After his faith in God, and thanks to God, his favorite blessing is being a Dad, with of course top credit & max thanks to their children's Mom Staci who named Anthony Jr. (AJ) after his Dad & James Donald (JD) after their grandfathers.
+After his faith in God, and thanks to God, his favorite blessing is being a Dad, with of course top credit & max thanks to their children's Mom Staci who named Anthony Jr. (AJ) after his Dad & "James Donald" (little JD) after the boys' grandfathers.

 Personal

 They were active at St. Mary's Church & St. Edward Church and attended Brockton schools.
-His stepmother Lorraine & Tony shared the same birthday.

 Detailed military biography

-His inspiration to serve our country was from "years of listening to uplifting patriotic stories & admiring pride of service from his Dad, Uncle Dick & Uncle Chuck who were Marines."
-He also responded to a call to service from President Reagan following the Iran embassy hostage crisis.
+Tony also responded to a call to service from President Reagan following the Iran embassy hostage crisis.
 His family legacy makes him most proud of his military service.

 After joining the Marines, he was selected for appointment to Lieutenant in the Marines by President Reagan.
-Then he was selected to be an Infantry platoon commander assigned to First Battalion, Fifth Marine Regiment (1/5), First Marine Division at Camp Pendleton CA, under battalion commander Colonel Peter Vacca, a Vietnam Silver Star recipient.
+Then he was selected to be an Infantry platoon commander assigned to First Battalion, Fifth Marine Regiment (1-5), First Marine Division at Camp Pendleton CA, under battalion commander Colonel Peter Vacca, a Vietnam Silver Star recipient.
 O'Brien led his platoon on an overseas deployment throughout Asia including Japan, Korea, Philippines, Singapore, Thailand & China.

 His battalion executive officer Major Wallace Gregson & operations officer Capt.
 Richard Natonski would both rise to the rank of General.
 LT O'Brien was blessed with outstanding troops, leaders & mentors throughout his military service.
-Infantry units are the front line combat personnel closest to enemy engagement during conventional military operations which are usually large scale operations.
+Infantry units are the front-line combat personnel closest to enemy engagement during conventional military operations which are usually large-scale operations.

 One of the Corps' most decorated units, First Battalion, Fifth Marine Regiment (1/5), nicknamed "Geronimo" after the famous warrior, has a century-old reputation as a "Go-to" unit selected for difficult missions that participated in some of the most famous battles ever: Battles of Belleau Wood (WWI), Okinawa (WWII), Chosin Reservoir (Korea), Hue (Vietnam), Desert Storm & Iraqi Freedom.